 Note: If you are interested in certain vessels, you can always check whether newer positions of them are available via Satellite-AIS.
 Please open the respective vessel's detail page.
 From there, you can see whether newer positions via Satellite AIS are available.

-In order to enable Satellite-AIS tracking, you may consider one of our Plans or single service, depending on your business needs:
+In order to enable Satellite-AIS tracking, you may consider one of our Plans or add-on, depending on your business needs:

-the Sat Flexible Service will allow you to get undelayed global coverage for the number of vessels you choose
+the Sat Flexible add-on will allow you to get undelayed global coverage for the number of vessels you choose

 the Professional Plan besides the numerous features included will allow you to track 1 Vessel of your choice via satellite

-The Global Plan besides the numerous features included will allow you to track up to 10 Vessel of your choice via satellite
+The Professional Plus Plan besides the numerous features included will allow you to track up to 10 Vessel of your choice via satellite

 As soon as you purchase one of our SAT products, please make sure to add the Vessel/s you would like to track via Satellite under your Fleet and activate the SAT Flex button as described below.